 Prevent Scratching & Cracks

-We recommend that you place 4′ x 8′ sheets or 2″ x 4″ plywood on your driveway where the dumpster will be placed.
+We recommend that you place 4′ x 8′ plywood sheets or 2″ x 4″ boards on your driveway where the dumpster will be placed.
 The wood will prevent the dumpster from scratching or cracking the driveway.
 Please take the proper precautions to protect your driveway!

 Dumpster permits are typically only required when placing a dumpster on public property such as a street, easement, or sidewalk.